Long Beach Elder Abuse Lawyer

 - Physical abuse: Using physical force that causes injuries to the body or impairment

 - Sexual abuse: Non-consensual sexual contact

 - Emotional abuse: Using threats or inflicting distress verbally or through non-verbal actions

 - Neglect/abandonment: Failing to tend to an elderly person's basic needs as required by law

 Duty of Care in Nursing Home Negligence & Abuse

 Nursing homes, assisted living facilities, and their staff are bound by a duty of care to their elderly patients.
 They are required to maintain a safe environment and provide a reasonable standard of care, including tending to patients’ needs and not subjecting them to harm.
 If an individual was injured in nursing home care either due to neglect or abuse, then the staff member and/or the facility may be held liable.

 If your loved one is being abused or neglected in any manner, it is important to speak to an attorney who can analyze your case and help you take legal action.

 Fighting to Protect Your Elderly Loved One

-Travis Siegel is an experienced Long Beach elder abuse attorney who has been standing up for the elderly for over 13 years.
+Travis Siegel is an experienced Long Beach elder abuse attorney who has been standing up for the elderly since 2002.
 He is passionate about advocating for the vulnerable in our society, making sure their voices are heard and their rights are protected.
 Travis has tackled numerous elder abuse matters and is personally invested in each case.
 He fights passionately to help his clients seek fair compensation and justice.